 Written by: Attorney Robert Stiberman.

-Chapter 13 bankruptcy, also known as a “wage earner’s plan,” is a type of bankruptcy that allows individuals with regular income to develop a plan to repay all or part of their debts over a period of time.
+According to the US Courts, “Chapter 13 bankruptcy, also called a wage earner’s plan, enables individuals with regular income to develop a plan to repay all or part of their debts.”
 Unlike Chapter 7 bankruptcy, which involves liquidating assets to pay off debts, Chapter 13 bankruptcy involves creating a payment plan that lasts three to five years.
+This repayment plan usually extends over three to five years, depending on the debtor’s income and circumstances.

 Navigating the Chapter 13 bankruptcy process can be difficult, so hiring a Chapter 13 lawyer can be beneficial.
 Here are some ways a Chapter 13 lawyer can help: